claudiarichardxx/Vector-vs.-Lexical-Semantics/README.md

 pip install -r requirements.txt
 ```
 # Quickstart:
 Run this for a quick start on this repo.
-A copy of this can be found in the example run at /notebook_run.ipynb.
+A sample run can be found in the example run at /notebook_run.ipynb.
 ```
 from utils.build_evaluation_sets import buildSet from utils.build_vocab import simLex